 What actually goes into producing a recording project?
 Obviously, the answer to that question can’t be found in one short article.
 However, a producer wears several hats in the recording process, and by understanding the various roles, you will be at least heading in the right direction.
 Here are some of the basic elements involved in producing an artist.

-On the creative end, the producer is sort of a coach for the band or artist.
-To produce well, you need to allow yourself to become invested emotionally in that artist’s growth.
+You need to really care about the people involved, not just the music.
 Listen carefully to the band or artist’s work, and make suggestions for fine-tuning both the technical and musical elements of their performance.
 This will obviously happen with the songs you choose for the recording, but each song is a reflection of the artist.

 As the producer of the recording project, you make the final call on choosing the right songs for the record.
 If you’ve done your homework with the band, you will be able to determine which songs best showcase their talents and creative expression, as well as which songs (or sequence of songs) provide continuity to the record and make a cohesive musical statement.

 Working with the recording engineer, as a producer you will oversee the execution of the recording.
 You will listen for errors in pitch and harmony, technical issues, and anything else that could lessen the quality—continuing to coach the artist to create the best performance possible and capture it in the recording.
 The good producer is meticulous about these, acting essentially as quality control for the music.

 Sometimes you might even be dictating the scope of the soundscape.
 Literally saying, “I don’t know guys, this song doesn’t feel big enough, I think we need to start over again.”
 The balancing act of being a producer who has the ultimate power over a recording session is both exhilarating and also a grave responsibility.
 Don’t abuse your power, take it seriously.